-ERA Urges House: Pass the Paycheck Fairness Act
+ERA Urges Congress: Pass the Paycheck Fairness Act

 Equal Rights Advocates was one of 248 women’s rights, workers’ rights, and economic justice organizations from across the country to submit a letter to the U.S. House of Representatives urging the swift passage of the Paycheck Fairness Act.